Tutorial: Electricity-Only#

 Running the tutorial requires limited computational resources compared to the full model, which allows the user to explore most of its functionalities on a local machine.
 The tutorial will cover examples on how to configure and customise the PyPSA-Eur model and run the snakemake workflow step by step from network creation to the solved network.
 The configuration for the tutorial is located at config/test/config.electricity.yaml.
 It includes parts deviating from the default config file config/config.default.yaml.
 To run the tutorial with this configuration, execute

-This configuration is set to download a reduced data set via the rules retrieve_databundle, retrieve_natura_raster, retrieve_cutout.
+This configuration is set to download a reduced cutout via the rule retrieve_cutout.
 For more information on the data dependencies of PyPSA-Eur, continue reading Retrieving Data.

 How to configure runs?#